 (DIS) toward the French/German/Spanish major.
 If you complete both, one will

 count toward the major and the other will count as elective credit.

 - Grade Information

 For Site Supervisors:

-For more information, contact the Foreign Languages and Literatures
+For more information, contact the World Languages and Cultures

 Dr. Amanda Boomershine